from small one page howto to huge articles all in one place

 (iii)

 Each of these buckets should represent a unique flow.
-Because multiple flows may get hashed to the same bucket, the hashing algorithm is perturbed at configurable intervals so that the unfairness lasts only for a short while.
+Because multiple flows may get hashed to the same bucket, sfqs internal hashing algorithm may be perturbed at configurable intervals so that the unfairness lasts only for a short while.
 Perturbation may however cause some inadvertent packet reordering to occur.
+After linux-3.3, there is no packet reordering problem, but possible packet drops if rehashing hits one limit (number of flows or packets per flow)

 When dequeuing, each hashbucket with data is queried in a round robin fashion.